kristofferostlund/maths_words/README.md

 ###A small project in which text will be analyzed.

-The main point for this project is because of I wanted to actually learn something in from the maths module I'm taking.
+This small project was written for an assignment in maths at univerity.
+It can be found [right here](http://words.kristofferostlund.com/) and was quite a lot of fun to make.

-Its written using vanilla JavaScript, [D3.js](http://d3js.org/), and a whole lot of trial and error.
+Its written in [Visual Studio Code](https://code.visualstudio.com/) using mostly vanilla JavaScript, [D3.js](http://d3js.org/), and a whole lot of trial and error.